banhpete/Minesweeper-SEI-Project/README.md

 - Render Win/Loss
   - Render window to show Win/Lose
+  - Checks the remaining squares to determine if win/loss.
   - Depending on the status, show all mines as red, or show all mines as green.
   - Window will have button to reset

 ### Event Handler
 - Attach event listener to div holding all squares.
 This will be a delegated event listener.
 The listener will take the id of the square that was clicked and check if these coordinates are in the Mine and Numbers Location.
+  - If time in the gameObj is 0, then start the timer interval.
-If it is mine run Win/Loss.
-If it is number, re-render square.
-If it empty run function to uncover all empty cells surrounding it until it hits a number.
+  - If it is mine run the win/loss function.
+  - If it is number, re-render square.
+  - If it empty run the flood fill to find all neighbouring empty cells.
+All these functions shall update the reveal grid.
 - Attach event listener to a reset button.
 Render all squares again. and run mine/number generator for a new mine/number layout.
 Also reset the time.

+### Function Interval
+- Run Update Time Function every second and then run render timer function.

 ## 6. Technologies Used
 To be added.